An Essential Role in the Global Power Mix

 Add digital capabilties

-By combining the physical strengths of GE’s coal-fired steam plant technology with our industry-leading digital capabilities powered by Predix, we can deliver better performance, greater efficiencies, and improved reliability of existing and future coal power plants.
+What do you get by combining the physical strengths of GE’s coal-fired steam plant technology with our industry-leading digital capabilities powered by Predix?
+Better performance, greater efficiencies, and improved reliability of existing and future coal power plants.

-When steam plants are operating in grid demand mode, they are required them to ramp-up faster and more often than they were originally designed to do—making real-time monitoring especially important.
+When steam plants are operating in grid demand mode, they are required to ramp-up faster and more often than they were originally designed to—making real-time monitoring especially important.

 It all adds up

 All of this translates to lower operating costs for our customers—up to $80 million in a 1000 MW coal power plant.
-Lower operating costs, higher efficiency and lower coal power plant emissions are more attractive to export credit agencies and lenders.
+These lowered costs (and lowered emissions) along with higher efficiency are more attractive to export credit agencies and lenders.

-GE is also working with GE Capital Energy Financial Services as well as third parties to fund clean energy projects.
-Additionally, we partner with governments and international organizations to identify new funding.
+GE is also working with GE Capital Energy Financial Services as well as third parties to fund cleaner energy projects.
+We also partner with governments and international organizations to identify new funding.

 Get Started Today